ldpercy/year-clock/task/fix glitchy animation in chrome.md

-Fix Glitchy animation in chrome
+Fix glitchy animation in chrome
 ===============================

 From: Wheel clock followup